SummaryRead the full fact sheet

 Behavioural signs and symptoms of OSFED include:

-- secretive behaviour around food – hiding uneaten food or saying they have eaten when they haven’t
+- saying they have eaten when they haven’t

-- eating alone and avoiding other people at meal times
+- eating alone or in secret, avoiding other people at meal times

 - chewing and spitting of food

-- frequent trips to the bathroom after eating
+- frequent trips to the bathroom during or after eating

 - increased interest in food preparation – such as planning, buying and preparing food for others but not eating it themselves

-- increased interest in body shape and weight loss
+- preoccupation with body shape/size and weight loss

 - obsessive rituals around food – for example, cutting food into very small pieces or eating very slowly